attestate/ERC4973/readme.md

 Say you buy property X for price `p_x = 1 ether` at block `b_x`, where `x = 0`,
 then for each block `b_x+1` we reduce `p_x+1` by the tax rate.
-If say the tax rate was `t = 0.01`, then property X' price at block 1 `b_1` is `p_1 = 1 ether - 1 ether * 0.01 = 0.99 ether` and at
+If say the tax rate was `t = 0.01`, then property X price at block 1 `b_1` is `p_1 = 1 ether - 1 ether * 0.01 = 0.99 ether` and at
 `b_2`, `p_2 = 0.99 ether - 0.99 ether * 0.01 = 0.9801 ether` and so on.